mcquo011/HTML-CSS-Git-Challenge/README.md

 Horiseon is a marketing agency here to help you optimize your buisness through an accesible website.

+The motivation behind this project was to refactor the HTML and CSS to make the site more accessible.
+During this project I learned how to meet accessibility standards by using semantic HTML, image attributes, alt attributes, heading attributes, sequential order, etc.

 ## Installation

-Cloned this app down from GitHub Repo using git clone.
+Cloned this app down from GitHub class Repo using git clone.

 ## Usage